What's Going Around in Portland?

 Does Portland have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows Oregon state-level surveillance, which is the most reliable available indicator for the Portland area.
-The Community Health Snapshot below shows Portland-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows Oregon state-level surveillance, which is the most reliable available indicator for the Portland area right now.
+The lower community-context section adds slower Portland-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Portland.

 Share this with someone who needs it